derekbeistad/movieguru-json/README.md

 # MovieGuru
 ### A clone of a streaming service

-Built using Next.js (React.js, Node.js), MongoDB and Mongoose, and OAuth login.
+Built using Next.js (React.js, Node.js), with OAuth login.

 Shows and movies can be browsed without logging in, but to view the movie page, the user must be login in.
-Titles are stored in MongoDB databases and are then filtered by category into their own carousels.
+Titles are stored in JSON files and are then filtered by category into their own carousels.

 ### Video Demo of the project
 https://youtu.be/X-nP1zt8XZ0